kubernetes/kubernetes/docs/kubectl-config-set-cluster.md

 ## kubectl config set-cluster

-Sets a cluster entry in .kubeconfig
+Sets a cluster entry in kubeconfig

 ### Synopsis

-Sets a cluster entry in .kubeconfig.
+Sets a cluster entry in kubeconfig.
 Specifying a name that already exists will merge new fields on top of existing values for those fields.

 ```